-- 9. After a break of 55 minutes the meeting resumed at 17.00 with Casey (Labour) regretting that the earlier debate had degenerated into "cata strophe" and that the smaller parties were still being denigrated.
+- After a break of 55 minutes the meeting resumed at 17.00 with 9.
+Casey (Labour) regretting that the earlier debate had degenerated into "cataastrophe" and that the smaller parties were still being denigrated.
 He suggested that the DUP and UUP, with their relative strengths, could afford to be magnanimous rather than acting akin to McCarthyism with fears of "reds under the bed".
 Sadly McCartney took this as offensive and as a personal attack in that his surname could be associated with McCarthy because they shared the first four letters (five if the small c is included!).
-McCartney, repeating remarks earlier in the day, said he had only addressed the arguments and suggested names and personal abuse be left out of the equation. - 10.
-With the departure of Casey, who had another engagement, things calmed down with even Mallon and McCartney giving way to each other in debate.
-With the Chairman's undertaking to try to attempt a rephrasing of the first sentence of para 15 and promising a review of the second part, the remaining amendments of the two Governments were considered. - 11.
-On 15A, Dr Paisley objected on the grounds that this was asking for a blank cheque which he could not sign.
-He could not commit himself to "seriously address" all aspects of the agreed agenda until he knew what the agreed agenda was. - 12.
+McCartney, repeating remarks earlier in the day, said he had only addressed the arguments and suggested names and personal abuse be left out of the equation. - With the departure of Casey, who had another engagement, 10. things calmed down with even Mallon and McCartney giving way to each other in debate.
+With the Chairman's undertaking to try to attempt a rephrasing of the first sentence of para 15 and promising a review of the second part, the remaining amendments of the two Governments were considered. - On 15A, Dr Paisley objected on the grounds that this was asking for a blank cheque which he could not sign.
+He could not commit himself to "seriously address" all aspects of the agreed agenda until he knew what the agreed agenda was. with discussion of the comprehensive agenda being deferred to - 12.
 On 17A, delegations agreed to the insertion of the first sentence of UUP amendment UU1 (with "those involved" replaced with "the relevant participants") after the first sentence of proposed 17A.
 Eventual agreement on this however depended on resolution of the status of Ground Rules argument.
-(NB: Later, the Irish delegation informed the British of Mallon's anger about the use of the word "exclusively" in the first sentence of UU1, fearing it might blow Ground Rules out of the water.
+(NB: Later, the Irish delegation informed the British of Mallon's anger about the use of would not table a echeduling CONFIDENTIAL they say how events the word "exclusively" in the first sentence of UU1, fearing it might blow Ground Rules out of the water.
 Both Governments agreed further discussion would be possible when the revised rules were revisited).